Email best practices

 Send awesome email newsletters with Mailjet

-As we’ve said before, sending newsletters requires the right email partner that’ll make it easy to create, send and track your email performance, and that’s what we’re great (like, really great) at.
+Sending newsletters requires the right email partner that’ll make it easy to create, deliver, and track your email performance.

-With Mailjet, you’ll be able to build and manage your email lists using our subscription widget and Contact List Management features.
+With Mailjet, you’ll be able to build and manage your email lists using our Form Builder and contact list management features.
 Plus, you’ll get to carefully segment your database to send content that your readers really want to read.

-If you haven’t already, try our drag-and-drop Email Editor which will help you leverage our amazing template library.
-Alternatively, create your designs from scratch on the interface to create stunning responsive emails that look good on all devices.
+If you haven’t already, try our drag-and-drop Email Editor, which will help you leverage our amazing template library.
+Alternatively, build your designs from scratch on the interface to create stunning responsive emails that look good on all devices.

 Once your email is sent out through our interface, via SMTP or with our flexible APIs, you’ll be able to effectively track and optimize performance.
 Use our detailed Email Statistics, A/B Testing, and Campaign Comparison tools to help you take your email to the next level.